CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/development-tools/Configuration/debugging-configuration.md

 ### Requirements

-- Ensure the company is activated in AppEngine.
+- Ensure the company is activated in CompuTec AppEngine.
 - Install the `CompuTec.Start` add-on.
 By default, it is located at:
   `C:\Program Files\sap\SAP Business One\AddOns\CT\CompuTec.Start\X64Client\`